metacpan/metacpan-cpan-extracted/distros/B/Bread-Runner/README.md

 Gets the following things as a list in this order

 - the `Bread::Board` container
-- the initated service
+- the initiated service
 - the opts hashref (so you can pass on more stuff from your wrapper)

-You could use this hook to do some further initalistion, setup etc that might not be doable in `Bread::Board` itself.
+You could use this hook to do some further initialisation, setup etc that might not be doable in `Bread::Board` itself.

 ### post\_run